afmirez/fennec-poster/notes/en/js/testing.md

 #  • All values are strings, except 'Order' (integer).
 #  • 'Tags' must be a list of valid string tags.

-Title: ''
+Title: "This is a file"
-Description: ''
+Description: "This is a descriptor"
 Category: js
-Tags: []
+Tags: ["JavaScript"]
-Order: null
+Order: 1
 ---

 This is for testing